Tag Archive for: Milk

 For the home gardener, the ratio can range from 100% milk to a mixture of 20% milk to 80% water, with no loss of benefits.

-Use as a spray on the compost and garden soil prior to planting, and as needed when insects appear.
+Use as a spray on the compost and garden soil before planting and as needed when insects appear.
 Spray directly on the insects and around the areas they inhabit.
 When combined with molasses, it becomes a highly beneficial soil drench.

-A proven solution is 20% milk – 1 cup of milk to 4 cups of water, or 2 cups milk to 8 cups water for larger gardens.
-Whatever amount you need, the 20% ratio has been proven to give the most effective results with the least amount of milk used.
+A proven solution is 20% milk – 1 cup of milk to 4 cups of water, or 2 cups of milk to 8 cups of water for larger gardens.
+Whatever amount you need, the 20% ratio has been proven to give the most effective results with the least amount of milk.

-David Wetzel’s experiments found that 3 gallons of milk per acre gave the most benefits for pasture grasses, so the costs are minuscule compared to the benefits!
+David Wetzel’s experiments found that 3 gallons of milk per acre benefits pasture grasses most, so the costs are minuscule compared to the benefits!

 Molasses Feeds Micro-Organisms